-As mentioned in the section Side effects of chemotherapy on page 28, your child has an increased risk of developing infections.
+Children with ALL have an increased risk of developing infections.
 This is because chemotherapy drugs can kill the functioning white blood cells, which lowers the immune system.
 Neutrophils (a type of white blood cell) play an important role in fighting infections.
 Neutropenia means that there are low numbers of neutrophils in the blood.
 If your child is neutropenic and develops an infection, they need to urgently be seen by a doctor and start IV antibiotics.
-Your child's health care team will let you know who to call or what hospital to go to if your child develops an infection.
+Your child's health care team will let you know who to call or what hospital to go to if they develop an infection.
 The common signs of infection are explained on page 9.